Do you feel like you have more month than money? Do you look at your bank account and wonder, “where did all the money go?”

 During that time, I started to budget for everything.
 Every aspect of our lives was included in our budget.
 I came up with strategies to help us pay for yearly bills, large expenses, and we were able to pay off debts.
 We got back on track with planning our spending and we were able to breathe again.

 When people hear the word budget, they think “restriction” and “no fun”, but honestly that couldn’t be further from the truth.

 A budget might not change your circumstances, especially if the problem is income, but a budget will help prioritize the funds that are available.
-A budget could help you avoid late and insufficient funds fees, find money for an upcoming trip or expense, and ease a disagreement over finances in a marriage.
+A budget could help you avoid late and insufficient funds fees, find the money for an upcoming trip or expense, and ease a disagreement over finances in a marriage.

-Personally, budgeting has allowed us to control of our money, reach financial goals, and start planning for our dream life.
+Personally, budgeting has allowed us to control our money, reach financial goals, and start planning for our dream life.

 Another way to think of a budget is a spending plan.
 You are directing your money where to go–giving YOU the authority over your money.
 When there is no authority over money, it will slip through your fingers.

 As a planner by nature, I actually like the term, “spending plan.”

 So are you ready to start a budget?
 Keep reading and let me show you my favorite way to budget.

 How to Start a Budget (and be successful at it!)